figiliev/figiliev/README.md

 ## 🚀 About Me

-- 🎓 I’m currently working on my **Computer Science degree**
+- 🎓 I’m currently working on my **Computer Science degree at UCO**
-- 🐢 I built a **gamified degree tracker** using Python and turtle graphics — tracking classes by literally hitting them on screen!
+- 🐢 I have built a **gamified degree tracker** using Python and turtle graphics — tracking classes by literally hitting them on screen!
 - 🔭 Currently exploring **HTML, CSS, and JavaScript** through a Techlahoma bootcamp.
 - 🌱 Always learning something new — I code to *create*, not just complete.
-- ☕ Most productive when the code’s clean and the coffee’s strong.
+- ☕ Most productive when the code’s clean and the mind's rested and the body strong after a run or Yoga.

 ---